RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ### Step 4: Adding a cluster to roadie

 1. Navigate to ”https://<tenant-name>.roadie.so/administration/settings/kubernetes” and click on add item.
-2. Add the load balancer url, role arn and name of cluster.
+2. Add the load balancer url, role arn, external ID and name of cluster.
 3. Click save and exit!

 > You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: ”backstage.io/kubernetes-label-selector: 'app=my-app,component=frontend'”